seed-rs/seed-quickstart/README.md

 1. Make sure Git doesn't automatically convert your newlines to CLRF because linters don't like it.
     - Run `$ git config --global core.autocrlf` in your terminal and it should return `input` or `false`.
 See [Git docs](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) for more info.

 1. Clone your new repository to your local machine.
-I use [GitKraken](https://www.gitkraken.com/), but you are probably better developer than me - use your favorite terminal.
+I use [GitKraken](https://www.gitkraken.com/), but you are probably a better developer than me - use your favorite terminal.

 ## 2. Install / check required tools